Oreste Marengo: Illness and death

 In 1998 he was hospitalized several times, the last time in Tura on 20 May where he remained for the rest of his life.
 During this time he lost both weight and appetite.
 During his time in hospital he visited the other sick by wheelchair, right up to his on 28 July.
 He also enjoyed listening to recorded tapes of the Gospel.
 Marengo died on 30 July at 2:10pm.
 His funeral was celebrated on 1 August with 3000 people crowding in to attend alongside 250 sisters and 150 priests.
 Most of the northeastern Indian bishops attended as did some bishops from abroad.

 Beatification process

 The beatification process opened in Tura on 12 April 2007 to begin collecting documentation and witness testimonies in relation to Marengo's life and holiness.
-This process concluded its business on 16 February; during that time the Congregation for the Causes of Saints titled Marengo as a Servant of God and issued the "nihil obstat" (nothing against) decree on 9 July 2007 to open the cause on an official level.
-The C.C.S. validated the diocesan process in Rome on 6 December 2013.

-The current postulator for the cause is the Salesian priest Pierluigi Cameroni and Fr.
-Joseph Puthenpurakal is the current vice-postulator.
+This process concluded its business on 16 February; during that time the Congregation for the Causes of Saints titled Marengo as a Servant of God and issued the nihil obstat ("nothing against") decree on 9 July 2007 to open the cause on an official level.
+The congregation validated the diocesan process in Rome on 6 December 2013.
+The postulator for the cause is the Salesian priest Pierluigi Cameroni and Joseph Puthenpurakal is the current vice-postulator.